quickube/piper/docs/usage/workflows_folder.md

 ## .workflows Folder

-Piper will look in each of the target branches for a `.workflows` folder. [example](https://github.com/quickube/piper/tree/main/examples/.workflows).
+Piper will look in each of the target branches for a `.workflows` folder.
+[Example](https://github.com/quickube/piper/tree/main/examples/.workflows).
-We will explain each of the files that should be included in the `.workflows` folder.
+We will explain each of the files that should be included in the `.workflows` folder:

 ### triggers.yaml (convention name)

 This file holds a list of triggers that will be executed `onStart` by `events` from specific `branches`.
-Piper will execute each of matching triggers, so configure it wisely.
+Piper will execute each of the matching triggers, so configure it wisely.

 ```yaml
 - events: